NVIDIA/NeMo-Guardrails/docs/user_guide/python-api.md

 The primary way for using guardrails in your project is:

 1. Create a [`RailsConfig`](../api/nemoguardrails.rails.llm.config.md#class-railsconfig) object.
-2. Create an [`LLMRails`](../api/nemoguardrails.rails.llm.llmrails.md#class-llmrails) instance.
-The `LLMRails` class is the core class that enforces the configured guardrails.
+2. Create an [`LLMRails`](../api/nemoguardrails.rails.llm.llmrails.md#class-llmrails) instance which provides an interface to the LLM that automatically applies the configured guardrails.
 3. Generate LLM responses using the [`LLMRails.generate(...)`](../api/nemoguardrails.rails.llm.llmrails.md#method-llmrailsgenerate) or [`LLMRails.generate_async(...)`](../api/nemoguardrails.rails.llm.llmrails.md#method-llmrailsgenerate_async) methods.

 ## Basic usage